cuhksz-nlp/SAPar/README.md

 # SAPar

-This is the implementation of [Constituency parsing with Span attention](https://www.aclweb.org/anthology/) at Findings of EMNLP2020.
+This is the implementation of [Constituency Parsing with Span Attention](https://www.aclweb.org/anthology/) at Findings of EMNLP2020.

 This implementation is based on [Berkeley Neural Parser](https://github.com/nikitakit/self-attentive-parser).